FAQ - Clinics and Externships

 If the problem is minor, such as the typical friction among co-workers that can occur in most work settings, you should try to constructively address the situation yourself.
 Your overseeing professor is available to offer advice in this regard.
 Even if you feel comfortable handling the situation, remember that you should still let your overseeing professor know about the situation.
 Because overseeing professors need to be kept apprised of the conditions under which our students are working, you should report even minor problems to your overseeing professor.

-How Can I Get the Most Out of My Clinic or Internship Experience?Top
+How Can I Get the Most Out of My Clinic or Externship Experience?Top

 One of the most important things to remember is that attitude is everything.
-Clinics and internships provide students with excellent opportunities to learn how the law works in a variety of real-world settings.
+Clinics and externships provide students with excellent opportunities to learn how the law works in a variety of real-world settings.
 Students benefit greatly from this experience and, ideally, hosting organizations realize a benefit from the assistance of hardworking students.
-Thus, clinic and internship programs represent a win-win situation for both parties.
+Thus, clinic and Externship programs represent a win-win situation for both parties.

 However, students should remember that hosting organizations do not exist solely for the benefit of students.
 Occasionally, supervising attorneys are so occupied by their primary duties that they cannot provide students with constant supervision or immediate feedback and sometimes students run out of things to do.
 The same thing can happen to entry-level attorneys, and it is important to be able to exercise initiative and find something to do.